 Because of the increasing importance of environmental protection and the fact that contractor pollution liability (CPL) coverage is no longer part of general liability policies, the market for CPL coverage is growing.
-But what is contractor pollution liability?
+But why do you need contractor pollution liability insurance?

 Definition of Contractor Pollution Liability Coverage

-Contractor pollution liability coverage is a policy purchased by contractors.
-These policies protect against lawsuits and damages from environmental threats or pollutants resulting from their projects.
+Contractor pollution liability coverage is a policy purchased by contractors that protect against lawsuits and damages from environmental threats or pollutants resulting from their projects.
 Here are some things covered in these policies:

 - Third-party injury.